lxfhfut/TrajNet/Method.md

 # Method

 We present a trajectory-based approach for analyzing and classifying cellular motion patterns in intravital microscopy videos.
-Our method consists of several key components: cell tracking, feature extraction using a convolutional neural network, attention-based trajectory selection, and classification.
+Our method consists of several key components: cell tracking, feature extraction using a convolutional neural network, an attention-based trajectory selection module, and a MLP-based classifier.
 The method is designed to be robust to tracking errors while capturing essential motion characteristics.

 ## Cell Tracking and Trajectory Extraction